koendc/koendc.github.com/_posts/2013-10-11-logstash-test-configuration.markdown

 You can see the pattern:

 1. Specify filter configuration.
 Filters are the most important (and easiest) to test.
 2. Add some sample input.
 This is what the filter would get from the input side.
+In this example the sample message is a haproxy log message.
 3. Write expectations for the sample input.
+In this example we test if the fields are grokked out correctly and if the timestamp has been extracted correctly from the accept_date field.

 When you run the test, this is the output:

 {% highlight bash %}
 $ java -jar logstash.jar rspec --color example_spec.rb
 .

 Finished in 0.028 seconds